ADVICE FROM A WEDDING PHOTOGRAPHER TO HELP YOU WITH YOUR WEDDING PLANNING

 Jane and Matt had garden games, food stalls and deckchairs, resulting in a fun but relaxed afternoon.

 * Think about where I’m going to stand.
 The last thing I want to do on a wedding day is be in anybody’s way, so for formal moments like the ceremony, make sure there’s space for me to stand up front and facing you – in other words, don’t let the officiant be right back against the wall, and you two feet in front of them, because then I won’t be able to get far back enough to get you both in the picture!
-Make sure there’s a nice open area between the front row of guests and the back of the room.
+Make sure there’s a nice open area between the front row of guests and the front of the room.

 *If you’re having a church wedding, please please please check with your vicar/priest about where I’m allowed to stand.
 I’ve been told so many times that there are no restrictions on photography, only to arrive and be told that I have to stand right at the back and never move.
 I’m happy to fall in with what they ask, but I don’t want you to be disappointed that there are no shots of your faces during the ceremony, or even walking down the aisle!